Foodborne illness: Outbreaks

 The vast majority of reported cases of foodborne illness occur as individual or sporadic cases.
 The origin of most sporadic cases is undetermined.
 In the United States, where people eat outside the home frequently, 58% of cases originate from commercial food facilities (2004 FoodNet data).
 An outbreak is defined as occurring when two or more people experience similar illness after consuming food from a common source.

 Often, a combination of events contributes to an outbreak, for example, food might be left at room temperature for many hours, allowing bacteria to multiply which is compounded by inadequate cooking which results in a failure to kill the dangerously elevated bacterial levels.

 Outbreaks are usually identified when those affected know each other.
 Outbreaks can also be identified by public health staff when there are unexpected increases in laboratory results for certain strains of bacteria.
 Outbreak detection and investigation in the United States is primarily handled by local health jurisdictions and is inconsistent from district to district.
 It is estimated that 1–2% of outbreaks are detected.

+When an outbreak is suspected, investigators conduct an epidemiologic assessment, laboratory analysis, and environmental assessment simultaneously.
+Investigators construct an epidemic curve, a histogram of cases over time, to characterize transmission patterns and narrow the exposure window.
+Case-control studies are commonly used, comparing foods eaten by ill individuals against those eaten by healthy controls to identify statistically significant exposures.

+Once a food source is suspected, traceback investigations trace it through the supply chain to pinpoint where contamination occurred.
+Findings are reported to the CDC's National Outbreak Reporting System (NORS).
+In the United States, PulseNet, a national laboratory network established in 1996, uses whole genome sequencing (WGS) of bacterial isolates to link cases across jurisdictions that might otherwise appear unrelated.
+Prior to WGS, pulsed-field gel electrophoresis (PFGE) served as the standard subtyping method for over two decades before being phased out in favor of the higher resolution offered by WGS.